Myrkie/BoothWatcher/README.md

 Get notified of new booth models using discord webhooks in c#

 ## Features ##
-* Built with .net 6 for multi platform support.
 * Support for multiple webhooks.
 * Author post notification.
 * Author Blacklist.